TZYSJTU/Sketch-Generation-with-Drawing-Process-Guided-by-Vector-Flow-and-Grayscale/README.md

 - `random_order = False` Use random drawing order if `True`
 - `ETF_order = True` Use the drawing order described in our paper if `True`
 - `process_visible = True` Whether show the drawing process

+In our supplementary material, we explain these hyperparameters in more detail and we show more comparisons with existing pencil drawing algorithms.
+We also offer more results of our method.
+Our Supplementary Material is available at Baidu Netdisk (百度网盘) https://pan.baidu.com/s/1ZZEmpuPXRNBPvG0WHbbPKA.
+The extraction code (提取码) is `1234`.